awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ### Replicate objects created with server\-side encryption using AWS KMS<a name="sse-kms-configuration"></a>

-Your source bucket might contain objects that were created with server\-side encryption using keys stored in AWS KMS\.
+Your source bucket might contain objects that were created with server\-side encryption using keys stored in AWS Key Management Service \(AWS KMS\)\.
 By default, Amazon S3 doesn't replicate these objects\.
 You can optionally direct Amazon S3 to replicate these objects\.
-First, explicitly opt into this feature by adding the `SourceSelectionCriteria` element, and then provide the AWS KMS key \(for the AWS Region of the destination bucket\) to use for encrypting object replicas\.
+To do so, first explicitly opt into this feature by adding the `SourceSelectionCriteria` element\.
+Then provide the AWS KMS key \(for the AWS Region of the destination bucket\) to use for encrypting object replicas\.
+The following example shows how to specify these elements\.

 ```
 ...